 Ethan Allen Homestead, Burlington

-A 284-acre park along the Winooski River in Burlington featuring numerous wildlife species, and elevated boardwalk through a cattail marsh, and several miles of trails along the river and through floodplain forests.
+A 284-acre park along the Winooski River in Burlington featuring numerous wildlife species, an elevated boardwalk through a cattail marsh, and several miles of trails along the river and through floodplain forests.
 Visit the Ethan Allen Homestead Museum to tour Ethan and Fanny Allen’s restored 1787 farmhouse.
 The park is also home to various community gardens and the Winooski Valley Park District offices.

 Heineburg Wetlands, Burlington